RFE/RL’s Belarusian Service: Radio Svaboda

 RFE/RL's Radio Svaboda is one of the leading providers of news and analysis to Belarusian audiences in their own language.
 It is a bulwark against pervasive Russian propaganda, and a trailblazer on social media.

-- Established in 1954, RFE/RL’s Belarus Service, reporting in one of Europe’s most restrictive societies, defies the government’s virtual monopoly on domestic broadcast media with unique livestreams from street protests, trials, rallies, and cultural events.
-Its distinctive social videos set a standard on social networks, and it has become a pioneer in podcasting.
+- Established in 1954, RFE/RL’s Belarus Service, reporting in one of Europe’s most restrictive societies, defies the government’s virtual monopoly on domestic broadcast media with livestreams from street protests, trials, rallies, and cultural events.
+Its distinctive social media videos and podcasts set a standard for the Belarusian market.

 - Svaboda works with online news aggregator sites in Belarus to republish and distribute its content, enabling its unique coverage to extend far beyond its primary audience to ignite public debate on mission-related issues.
 Belarus is the only country in Europe that has never allowed local rebroadcasting of RFE/RL.

-- In press freedom rankings, Belarus was designated Not Free by Freedom House and ranked 174/198.
+- Belarus continues to earn low rankings from all human rights organizations in annual surveys, ranking 153rd out of 180 countries in Reporters Without Borders’ 2020 Report.
 Independent journalists in Belarus are constantly harassed, intimidated, fined and jailed.
-Unaccredited freelancers cooperating with foreign media are subject to government pressure, and defamation laws are used to intimidate the free press.
+Unaccredited journalists who cooperate with foreign media are subject to government pressure; defamation laws are used to intimidate the free press.
 A 2018 media law threatens independent reporting and expression online.
-Belarus is the only country in Europe that has never allowed local rebroadcasting of RFE/RL. government is still out of the question.”

 Facts & Stats about Belarus